nextsun/cordova-plugin-fileviewer2/README.md

 # Cordova File Preview Plugin

-This plugin will open a file on your device file system for preview.
+This plugin can preview local files on your iOS device.

 ## Supported Platforms